-The Fiscal Year (FY) 2021-2022 Consolidated Annual Performance Evaluation Report (CAPER) captures the expenditures, accomplishments, and progress made on the strategies and goals outlined in the approved 2020-2025 Consolidated Plan for HUD Programs (Con Plan).
+The Fiscal Year (FY) 2022-2023 Consolidated Annual Performance Evaluation Report (CAPER) captures the expenditures, accomplishments, and progress made on the strategies and goals outlined in the approved 2020-2025 Consolidated Plan for HUD Programs (Con Plan).

 The FY 2019-2020 Annual Action Plan (AAP) was amended to include Coronavirus Aid, Relief, and Economic Security (CARES) Act funding that the City of Garden Grove was awarded in April 2020.
-The CARES Act funding and expenditures are shown in the FY 2019-2020, FY 2020-2021, and FY 2021-2022 CAPERs, but accomplishments for the CARES Act funding will not be reported until the expenditure deadline is reached and/or the activities have been closed out in IDIS.
-During FY 2021-2022, the City closed out the following CARES Act projects: Jobs 1st Program and the IC Incubator Program.
-Accomplishments for the closed FY 2021-2022 CARES Act projects will be outlined below in the narrative portion of CR-05.
+The CARES Act funding and expenditures are shown in the FY 2019-2020, FY 2020-2021, FY 2021-2022, and FY 2022-23 CAPERs.
+Accomplishments for the CARES Act funding will not be reported until the expenditure deadline is reached and/or the activities have been closed out in IDIS.
+During FY 2022-2023, the City closed out the following CARES Act projects: Be-Well Mobile Response Program.
+Accomplishments for the closed FY 2022-2023 CARES Act projects will be outlined below in the narrative portion of CR-05.